 Without the financial support from Parish Share we would not be able to pay for our clergy or provide the support for mission and ministry.
-In 2021, Parish Share makes up 63% of total diocesan income (55% from parishes and 8% subsidy to assist COVID recovery).

-Other income (37%) comes from grants (primarily from the national church), clergy fees (weddings and funerals), rental of property and income from investments.
+In 2022, Parish Share makes up 60% (or £4.5m) of total diocesan income.
+53% comes directly from parishes and this is topped up with a 7% diocesan subsidy to assist parishes with ongoing financial recovery post COVID.
+Other income (40%) comes from grants, primarily from the national church, clergy fees (weddings and funerals), rental of property and income from investments.